Doctor of Philosophy - Architecture, Building and Planning

 What will I study?

-The PhD degree is for students who want to deepen and cultivate their expertise and theoretical understanding within their chosen field.
+The PhD degree is for students who want to deepen and cultivate their expertise and theoretical understanding, and methodological approaches within their chosen field.
 They will do so to an advanced level and seek to make a significant contribution to existing knowledge.

 Appropriately experienced supervisors and an advisory committee support the candidate to plan and arrange a course of supervised research designed to suit their individual requirements and interests.
 Students progress through a series of milestones during their candidature that are designed to appraise, guide and strengthen their work towards completion.